SanskariWolf/ThothBox/README.md

 ## Code & Documentation

-The source code, schematics, and documentation can be found on our [GitHub repository](https://github.com/cifertech/thothbox).
+The source code, schematics, and documentation can be found on our [GitHub repository](https://github.com/SanskariWolf/ThothBox).
 Feel free to explore, contribute, and share your feedback!

 ## Contributing

 We welcome contributions to ThothBox!
 If you have suggestions, improvements, or bug fixes, please create a pull request or open an issue on GitHub.

-## License

-ThothBox is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements